JetBrains/teamcity-documentation/topics/typed-parameters.md

 To add a specification to a build parameter, click __Edit__ in the __Spec__ section when [editing/adding a build parameter](configuring-build-parameters.md).

-All parameters' specifications support the following common properties:
+All parameters' specifications support the following common settings:

 <table>
 <tr><td>Setting</td><td>Description</td></tr>